 Thanksgiving is just around the corner!
 What’s your usual main entrée for your Thanksgiving feast?
 If it’s roast turkey, maybe you’d like to spruce up your tradition, and have a slightly different (and more flavorful) take on the classic.
 If so, this recipe is just the thing for you!
-With the application of a tasty rub of herbs and spices, you’ll have a delicious main dish for your holiday meal, as well as fabulous leftovers for the days after (recipe coming soon for how to put those turkey leftovers to great use!)
+With the application of a tasty rub of herbs and spices, you’ll have a delicious main dish for your holiday meal, as well as fabulous leftovers for the days after – check out my Tuscan Turkey Stew for a delicious way to use up those leftovers!

 Herb Rubbed Turkey